-The fan's name is Bobby Crosby, who at the time was a 19-year-old Dodgers season ticket holder.
+The fan's name is Bobby Crosby, who at the time was a 19-year-old Los Angeles Dodgers season ticket holder.

-What's even crazier is that Crosby not only caught Arizona Diamondbacks second baseman Aaron Hill's home run ball on film during that 2015 game in Dodger Stadium, but that he did the exact same thing just three weeks later.
+What's even crazier is that Crosby not only caught Arizona Diamondbacks second baseman Aaron Hill's home run ball on film during that 2015 game in Dodger Stadium's left field bleachers, but that he did the exact same thing at a baseball game just three weeks later.

 Still, he told MLB.com back in 2015 that catching two home runs in one month is "absurd."
 Uh, yeah, you think?
 I give myself a pat on the back when I'm able to eat a Cracker Jack or a peanut without nearly choking to death.
 Just finding my damn seat before first pitch is a win in my book.